AyushPatel180/AyushPatel180/ReadMe.md

 - 🔭 Currently working as Machine Learning Engineer at fxis.ai
 - 🌱 Pioneering work in LLM fine-tuning and AI agent development
 - 💡 Developed production-grade chatbots and generative AI systems
-- 🎓 Background in Computer Science with focus on Machine Learning
+- 🎓 Math & stats background with a focus on data science, AI, and ML.
 - 🤝 Passionate about making AI accessible and practical

 ### 💫 What Drives Me